 But do be aware: Baking soda or powder can interact with the chlorophyll in sunflower seeds, turning the baked goods a harmless-if-a-bit-unappealing green.
 You can avoid the reaction but cutting down on the amount of baking soda or powder, and adding a little lemon juice.

-Finally, grind your seeds in a food processor or heavy duty blender (like a Vitamix or Ninja–neither of which I have).
+You can grind your seeds in a food processor or heavy-duty blender.
 Pulse in short bursts and don’t over-do the grinding, or you’ll end up with Sun Butter, which I’m sure is tasty and all, but not what you’re going for here.

 You get almost a cup of sunflower seed flour for each cup of seeds you process.
 Store the flour in the refrigerator or freezer until use, to keep oils in the sunflower seeds from turning you lovely flower rancid.